Events

 Tip

-A Power BI visual uses two commercial logos—one for the offer details page and one for the search page.
+A Power BI visual uses two commercial logos - one for the offer details page and one for the search page.
 Provide the large logo in PNG format at 300 x 300 px.
-The Partner Center will use this logo to generate a smaller logo for the search page.
-You can optionally replace this with a different image later.
+The Partner Center uses this logo to generate a smaller logo for the search page.
+You can optionally replace this logo with a different image later.

 Commercial logos are only allowed in edit mode.
 When selected, a commercial logo can only include the following functionality: